MirekVales/FinesSE/README.md

 ## Requirements

-FinesSE fixtures are written in .NET, therefore besides FitNesse, it is necessary to have a FitSharp runner as well.
-There is no mandatory webdriver to install, choose the ones you want to invoke.
+FinesSE fixtures are written in .NET, therefore if you want to run them from FitNesse, it is necessary to have a FitSharp runner as well.

-- FitNesse
-- FitSharp
-- Selenium webdriver
+You may run fixtures directly, without FitNesse, using FinesSE.Launcher.

+Regarding webdrivers, there is no mandatory webdriver to install, choose the ones you want to invoke.

 ## ... to be continued